EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 on it for a late lunch.
 Then for dinner I had pizza and chips because I threw a halloween party.

+### Day 500

+Didn't really eat much besides leftover chips and pizza garlic bread and just laid around the house all day.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/